yasslab/railsguides.jp/guides/source/contributing_to_ruby_on_rails.md

 ### Issue a Pull Request

 Navigate to the Rails repository you just pushed to (e.g. https://github.com/your-user-name/rails) and click on "Pull Requests" seen in the right panel.
 On the next page, press "New pull request" in the upper right hand corner.

 Click on "Edit", if you need to change the branches being compared (it compares "master" by default) and press "Click to create a pull request for this comparison".

 Ensure the changesets you introduced are included.
 Fill in some details about your potential patch including a meaningful title.
 When finished, press "Send pull request".
 The Rails core team will be notified about your submission.

 ### Get some Feedback

 Most pull requests will go through a few iterations before they get merged.
 Different contributors will sometimes have different opinions, and often patches will need to be revised before they can get merged.

 Some contributors to Rails have email notifications from GitHub turned on, but others do not.
 Furthermore, (almost) everyone who works on Rails is a volunteer, and so it may take a few days for you to get your first feedback on a pull request.
 Don't despair!
 Sometimes it's quick, sometimes it's slow.
 Such is the open source life.

 If it's been over a week, and you haven't heard anything, you might want to try and nudge things along.
-You can use the [rubyonrails-core mailing list](http://groups.google.com/group/rubyonrails-core/) for this.
+You can use the [rubyonrails-core mailinglist](http://groups.google.com/group/rubyonrails-core/) for this.
 You can also leave another comment on the pull request.

 While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
 I'm sure they'll appreciate it in the same way that you appreciate feedback on your patches.

 ### Iterate as Necessary